 - Paying by Credit Card: MasterCard and Visa Rules

 - Customer Loyalty and Rewards Programs

 - Mobile Location Analytics

 - Product Registration Forms

-Two California laws limit the collection of personal information by merchants when you pay by credit card or check.
+Two California laws limit the collection of personal information in stores when you pay by credit card or check.
 These laws were enacted to prevent fraud and limit the amount of personal information which can be collected by merchants.

 - Merchants cannot request or require that the consumer write any personal information, including address and telephone number, on any form associated with the credit card transaction when the consumer uses a credit card to pay for goods or services.

-- In addition, the merchant cannot ask the consumer to provide personal information that the merchant then records.
+- Merchants cannot ask the consumer to provide personal information that the merchant then records.